The Finbit Experience as a Tool for the RISE Project

-Users can find Finbit (‘Finbit by L-IFT) on playstore on any android device (mobile phone or table).
+Users can find Finbit (‘Finbit by L-IFT) on Play Store on any android device (mobile phone or tablet).
 After downloading the app, they start by creating a Finbit account.
-For this an email address or telephone number is required.
-The field researchers then create two accounts: one as respondent and one as surveyor.
+For this, an email address or telephone number is required.
+The field researchers then create two accounts: one as a respondent and one as a surveyor.
 The respondent account anyone can open to record and keep track of their daily financial transactions and activities.
 (To use the app for data collection through interviews, one needs the surveyor account which is not publicly available.)

 The field researchers conduct the diaries repeatedly with each of their respondents, on a weekly basis.
 To facilitate and smoothen the data collection process, a booklet has been prepared for study participants to record their financial transactions at home or workplace, which will help the interview to record complete data.

 The participants were trained on how to use and record their daily financial transactions in the booklet.
 Respondents record their daily financial activities according to the training.
 When the field researchers come to interview, they also review the daily activity of the study participants in the financial booklet, which serves to ensure the data entered in the app is complete.
 The booklet is just the way to memorize everything but the data is entered based on an interview.
 The field researcher, by asking the leading and probing questions for respondents, will record the financial transactions into the Finbit app by the type of data.